TinyboxSoftware/Tinybox/website/src/pages/work/sbgf.md

 The SaraBella's Gluten Free cafe website (sarabellasgf.com) was an interesting project.
 This project was started right around when COVID-19 was starting and was heavily inspired by the need for an e-commerce solution to keep their business thriving.

-The solution we came up with was a custom, mobile-optimized e-commerce store that made it easy for customers to order items for pickup.
+The solution we came up with was a custom, mobile-optimized, e-commerce store that made it easy for customers to order items for covid-safe pickup.

-## Features
+## Key Deliverables

+- Comprehensive website design and implementation
+- Fully editable content via the Shopify admin interface.
+- Custom drink ordering system for in-store pickup.
+- Custom kitchen management system for managing incoming drink orders.
+- Website analytics via Google analytics and Shopify reports.

 ## Testimonial